All Episodes

 So part of the new evidence that the defense team is putting forward, they say proves that sexual abuse.

-One of the things is a letter that they say they have written by Eric to a cousin, and they say this letter details that sexual abuse before the murder.
+One of the things is a letter that they say they have written by Eric to a cousin.

-The other thing that they're reviewing is um an allegation from a member of the boy band Menudo, and he says he too was sexually abused by these uh by the brother's father, Jose.
+The other thing that they're reviewing is an allegation from a member of the boy band Manuel.

-So that's really important because now you got a celebrity vouching for them saying, Hey, look, you know, this guy abused me as well.
+So that's really important because now you got a celebrity vouching for them saying, hey, look, you know, this guy abused me as well.

-He has not made a decision, and remember George Gascone is currently running for re-election here in Los Angeles.
+And remember, Georgia Gascon is currently running for re-election here in Los Angeles.

 So this is in the midst of all of this.

-And I do want to point out though that one of the things that both um the Also, guys, do me a favor, man.
+And I do want to point out, though, that one of the things that both the.

 Please go follow me on X and on Instagram, man.

-My Instagram is at uh almost 9700.
+My Instagram is at almost 9,700.

-Uh, I want to hit 10,000.
+I want to hit 10,000.

-Um shout out to um Astrophysics One.
+Shout out to Astrophysics One.

 Is he misunderstood as bad as Putin?